In many ways, the ROG Rapture GT-AX11000 Pro is the upgrade to Asus's GT-AX11000 that came out more than three years ago.

 Considering using wired backhauling is generally the best if you want a true Gigabit or a faster (Multi-Gig) network, the use of UNII-4 is not significant or even necessary in a wired home.
 But the support for this portion never hurts.

-Extra: Fronthauling vs backhauling
+Extra: Fronthauling vs. backhauling

-When you use multiple Wi-Fi broadcasters -- in a mesh network or a combo of a router and an extender -- there are two types of connections: fronthaul and backhaul.
+When you use multiple Wi-Fi broadcasters—in a mesh network or a combo of a router and an extender—there are two types of connections: fronthaul and backhaul.

-Fronthaul is the Wi-Fi signals broadcast outward for clients or the network ports for wired devices.
+Fronthaul is the Wi-Fi signals broadcast outward for clients or the local area network (LAN) ports for wired devices.
 It's what we generally expect from a Wi-Fi broadcaster.

 Backhaul (a.k.a backbone,) on the other hand, is the link between one satellite Wi-Fi broadcaster and another, which can be the network's primary router, a switch, or another satellite unit.

 This link works behind the scenes to keep the hardware units together as a system.
 It also determines the ceiling bandwidth (and speed) of all devices connected to the particular broadcaster.
+It's the backbone of the system.

-The connection type, a Wi-Fi band or a network port, used for the backhaul is often called the uplink.
-A Wi-Fi broadcaster might use one of its bands (2.4GHz, 5GHz, or 6GHz) or a network port for the uplink.
+At the satellite/extender unit, the connection used for the backhaul—a Wi-Fi link or a network port—is often called the uplink.
+Generally, a Wi-Fi broadcaster might use one of its bands (2.4GHz, 5GHz, or 6GHz) or a network port for the uplink.

 When a Wi-Fi band handles backhaul and fronthaul simultaneously, only half its bandwidth is available to either end.
 From the perspective of a connected client, that phenomenon is called signal loss.